 Nandu Nayar, College of Engineering - Sudhakar Neti (prior 2009)

 |James Maskulka, College of Business and Economics (2009)

 James M. Maskulka's teaching interests include: global marketing, European marketing, marketing communications, advertising management and student career advantages derived from directing study abroad experiences for nearly 20 years.
-His consulting interests include: marketing management, brand management, marketing strategy, and marketing communications with an emphasis on media effectiveness research.
+His consulting interests include: marketing management, brand management, marketing strategy, and marketing communications with an emphasis on Senior Capstone effectiveness research.